mktung/the-pipe-strip/transcripts/transcript.md

 smoking a pipe can be the only thing in the universe, them maybe this is the strongest evidence for that.

-[John Blyth Barrymore pulls a white sheet of paper out from his inside left breast pocket, frantically unfolds it, firmly grips it, and begins reading from it.]
+[John Blyth Barrymore pulls a white sheet of paper out from his jacket's left inner breast pocket, frantically unfolds it, firmly grips it, and begins reading from it.]

 Many of you say, "Oh, but I am not blind.
 I have never been blind," ...
 But when you truly see you will understand just how truly blind you once were to even